-5. RANDOM SELECTION FROM LISTS OF REGISTERED VOTERS

-(a) The Court finds that voter registration lists submitted annually to the Office of Voters Registration for the State of Illinois in accordance with Illinois Laws represent a fair cross section of the community in this District.
+5. RANDOM SELECTION FROM LISTS OF REGISTERED VOTERS AND OTHERS persons to whom the Illinois Secretary of State has issued a personal identification card, and lists of persons who have applied and/or received unemployment insurance from the Illinois Department of Employment Security within the last two years represents a fair cross section of the community in this District.
 The lists of registered voters in the District's political subdivisions are maintained as identified in Section 2(c) above.